Table of Contents

 Important Therapeutic Uses of Majun Jograj Gugal

-- Majun Jograj Gugal is useful in treatment of Neuro-disorders, paralysis, hemiplegia and chorea.
+- Majun Jograj Gugal is useful in the treatment of Neuro-disorders, paralysis, hemiplegia and chorea.

 - Hemiplegia (Falij)